knutnergaard/smufolib/docs/user_guide.rst

    ``font.smufl.spaces=True``, so either one will affect all relevant attributes across the entire library.

-   The setting will be saved with the font.
+   This setting is stored in the font's metadata and will persist when saving the font.

 The :class:`.SMufl` class also provides methods to convert a given value between the different units of measurement.
 Use the :meth:`.toSpaces` method to convert a font units